familyboat/bug-deno-ansi-color/README.md

 ```sh
 npm install --loglevel verbose zustand &> npm.log
 ```
-In npm.log, you will find that ansi color was striped.
+In npm.log, you will find that ansi color was stripped.